filipve1994/personal-fullstack-turborepo/packages/vue-lib-starter/README.md

-# vue-lib-starter
+# vue-lib-starter => Common Library

-This template should help get you started developing with Vue 3 in Vite.
+This library contains common utilities for the other packages.
+It's a mix of Vue composables and plain JavaScript functions.

 ## Recommended IDE Setup